-John Lobban (1882–1945), wife Mary Cheyne Elder, was a blacksmith in Vancouver.
+John Lobban (1882–1945), wife Mary Cheyne Elder, was a blacksmith in Vancouver, son of John Lobban and Margaret Dickson of Alford.
 Both immigrated in 1909, as shown in 1921 Census, though she may have arrived in 1911; they were married in 1911.
-They had two daughters and a son (John James).
-They died in Burnaby, BC; John was buried in the Masonic Cemetery, there. (tree).
+They had two daughters and a son John James (Jock), who became a Superintendent on the British Columbia Railway (d.
+1996).
+John and Mary died in Burnaby, BC; John was buried in the Masonic Cemetery there.
+His brother Gordon Lobban (1878– ) emigrated to New Zealand, his brother Robert died in WW1. (tree).

 Miramichi Lobbans and Lobans

 There were two pioneers in Chatham, New Brunswick, but both are of uncertain ancestry,* inasmuch as no UK records of either have been found and we therefore do not know their connection to the rest of the Scottish Lobbans.

 1. Thomas Loban (1757–1817), was one of the earliest settlers in Chatham, soon after the Province was established.
 The “Micheau Survey” in 1785 noted that he owned Lot 71 on the north side of the Miramichi River.
 In 1798 he acquired Lot 37 on the south side of the river (a lawsuit in 1915 gives details about this land and the use of its frontage for booming).
 It is on record that he was born in Dundurcas, Moray, but no record of his birth can be found in the OPR.
 He arrived in Canada in the 82nd (Duke of Hamilton) Regiment and was discharged in Halifax as a 25-year-old Corporal.
 He married Jane Brown, who according to the 1851 Census arrived in Canada in 1794.
 Evidently Thomas had an earlier wife, who would have been the mother of his first two children, including William (1794– ).
 Thomas and Jane had three sons, Alexander, John, and another William (1812).

-[These notes are partly based on the research by Debbie Stack (“mispeck”).]
+[These notes are partly based on the research by Debbie Stack (“mispeck”) and Linda Lausch.]